 I’m Stefanie.
-And if you were standing here, wanting to chat about adoption or homeschool or photography or Jesus, I’d squeeze your neck and invite you in for a cup of coffee.
+And if you were standing here, wanting to chat about adoption or homeschool or special needs or photography or Jesus or whatever is on your heart, I’d squeeze your neck and invite you in for a cup of coffee.
 (If you had a cupcake in your hand, I’d squeeze you even harder.)
-I love, love, love to talk about the things that are close to my heart.
 But since you’re not standing here, and I can’t reach your neck, or that cupcake, I’ll just have to share a bit about me.

 I am the wife of an ex-military pilot who now works on behalf of orphans worldwide.
-Mom to 12 kiddos.
+Mom to 13 kiddos.
 Passionate adoption advocate.
 Part-time homeschooler.
-Wanna-be photographer.
+Enthusiastic t-shirt maker.
 Grateful Christ-follower.

 I began blogging in 2006 when my husband deployed, at the encouragement of my then-16-year-old daughter.
 You know, because 16-year-olds are so smart and all.
 She sold it to me as a way to keep him updated on all the goings-on at home.

 Eventually my husband came home.
-But I continued to blog as a way to preserve many of our family memories here on the blog – a place I couldn’t lose or inadvertently spill coffee on.
+But I continued to blog as a way to preserve many of our family memories here on the blog – something I couldn’t lose or inadvertently ruin with coffee stains.
 And, over the years, blogging became a way to not only chronicle our story but to share that story with others.

 So, just what is our story?

 In 2004, shortly after we decided to stop growing our family the biological way (Lord, our hands are full with 4 kids.
 Really.)
 He opened our eyes to the orphan.
 11 months later we were standing in the Nanjing Civil Affairs office, adopting an 11 month old girl with a half-dollar sized hole in her heart.